 Will you attach binding?
 I do not offer binding services.
 I have a local (Stone Oak, North San Antonio area) woman who will take binding clients.
 She attaches by hand.

 How do I prepare my top for a longarmer?
 Press your top well and trim any loose threads.
 It’s especially important to get those threads that will show through to your background.
 If you notice your quilt borders do not lay flat (they are wavy) – you can try to starch and iron them.
 If that will not lessen the waves then removing and reattaching will be necessary.
 A flat top is not required to send to me, but they will quilt better.
 When I get a top with wavy borders or any extra fullness, I will use starch to try and shrink it up so it quilts nicely!
+Sometimes a tuck will be necessary.

 You can use a safety pin to mark the top of your quilt top so I load it correctly!

 How do I prepare my backing for a longarmer?
 The back of your quilt is JUST as important as the front!
 I need 4″ on all four sides to attach to my frame.
 If you piece your backing, leave the selvage edges on the outside – this gives me a nice straight edge to attach to my leaders.
 Horizontal seams for the backing produce the best results.
 Making sure your quilt back is square will also give you better results.
+Quilts will be returned to clients who do not provide enough backing material.
+If I load your quilt and have to remove it, additional charges will apply.

 Will you quilt minky?
 Yes!
 I LOVE minky.
 Please understand that minky has a tendency to pull through to the front so it’s best to choose a color that will blend in better with your top.
 Please square your minky back – using 90″ wide minky is my preference because there are no seams for a throw quilt.
 If you do have a seam, use pins to ensure your two pieces are joined as evenly as possible while you are sewing.
 Minky with a seam will be loaded so the seam is horizontal to my rollers – this could affect your quilting choice if you top has to be loaded sideways.